Skip to main content

 Choosing a transplant center

-Individuals with PI and their families usually meet members of the transplant team, which can include physicians, nurse practitioners, social workers, psychologists, nurses, and financial counselors.
-These team members help prepare recipients and their families for the impact the transplant will have on family life, and they provide support and assistance with all aspects of the transplant.
+Individuals with PI and their families or caregivers usually meet members of the transplant team, which can include physicians, nurse practitioners, social workers, psychologists, nurses, and financial counselors.
+These team members help prepare recipients and their families for the impact the transplant will have on daily life, and they provide support and assistance with all aspects of the transplant.

-Here is a list of questions to ask a healthcare team before choosing them to perform the HSCT.
+Here is a list of questions to ask a transplant team before choosing them to perform the HSCT.

 • How many years has the hospital used HSCT to treat that PI?